General Arts and Science Certificate (College Transfer) - 230

-- Customize your schedule with a wide range of electives chosen from your areas of interest delivered in blended and online learning environments.
+- Customize your schedule by choosing from a wide range of electives that are delivered in blended and online learning environments.

-- Get a fresh start by upgrading and achieving the entrance-level requirements and transfer credits needed for other competitive college and university programs.
+- Get a fresh start by upgrading and achieving the entrance-level requirements and transfer credits needed for other competitive college programs.

 - Enjoying your first year of studies and want to learn more?
 Continue into the second year of this program – the General Arts and Science (University Transfer) Diploma, and unlock additional university pathway opportunities.

 What you'll learn

 - Introduction to a wide variety of course options in the humanities and social science disciplines to broaden your understanding of the world around you.